b-tupiti/sinu-admission-portal/README.md

 - Separate Frontend with React and Next.js

-- Convert current App to Django Rest APIs that works with the Frontend
+- Convert current App to Django Rest APIs that recieves requests from the Frontend